Hiking Footwear

 • The small toe cap rubber on the Sawtooth quickly gets chewed up by rocks and starts breaking away.
 It doesn’t affect the shoe at all and most hiking areas aren’t this full of pointy rocks… but I wish they’d use a better cap on it.

-Oboz Mid-Cut
+Mid-Cut: Oboz

 While I just mentioned we usually don’t like mid-cut boots, in 2014 we wanted to do the Wild Cave Tour at Mammoth Cave National Park which requires over-the-ankle boots (this is an awesome adventure, highly recommend!).